arthurutnehmer/Resume/index.md

 ## Skills:
 * OOP with java
-* Experience with server frameworks (NginX,PHP,ETC).
+* Experience with server frameworks (NginX,PHP,SQL, and Maria DB).
 * Developed with Xcode and android studio.
 * Excellent written communication.
+* Familiar with Debain, Ubuntu, OSX, and widnows enviroments.

 ## PROJECTS: